Bikeman868/NPL/docs/RECOMMENDATIONS.md

 ### Boomerang pattern

-In this pattern a process emits a message that has a very specific response, and waits for that response befor continuing to process.
+In this pattern a process emits a message that has a very specific response, and waits for that response before continuing to process.
 This pattern is useful for situations like fetching data from a database.
 The process emits a message describing the data that it needs and receives a response with the data without knowing anything about where the data came from.